Kaushal-Teraiya/Avarix-Protocol/README.md

-# pvp Arena/Avarix-Protocol - Game Programmer Portfolio
+# PvP Arena/Avarix-Protocol - Game Programmer Portfolio

 Hi! 👋  i'm Kaushal Teraiya , This is my work of 9 months of self learning and dedication.
-This repository contains the **core scripts** for my Unity multiplayer FPS project **"pvp Arena"**.
+This repository contains the **core scripts** for my Unity multiplayer FPS project **"PvP Arena"**.

 I am submitting this for the **Unity × Google Play Game Dev Training Program** as part of my Game Programmer portfolio.